grolston/awsmetadata/README.md

 - reservation-id
 - security-groups

-Output of the of the function returns a string result.
+Output of the of the function returns a **string** result.

 > **Note:** the deployed function also contains an alias `AWSHOSTINFO` for an intuitive reference.

+If you discover that you want a property that is not currently supported, just open an issue and it can be added in.